Why this website happened

 NO – you are NOT alone

 Fellow patients frequently contact me to say they have had the same side effects.
-And yes, the doctors had tried to deny they were caused by cancer drugs.
+And yes, the doctors had tried to deny these were caused by cancer drugs.

 Cancer treatment doesn’t make us lose brain cells